Value Yourself So Clients Value Your Work

-As your self-worth strengthens your business becomes more profitable.
+As your self-worth strengthens your accounting firm becomes more profitable.
 You stop competing on price.
 Your rates are now determined by value.
 What changes would you need to make to alter your pricing strategy?

 Value based pricing frees up time.
-You don’t need as many clients in order to grow a profitable business.
-Owning your value leads to customer appreciation.
+You don’t need as many clients in order to grow a profitable practice.
+Owning your value leads to client appreciation.